SophieARoberts/SuspectSpecimensPackage/README.md

 This function requires `CensusSpecies` which is the column with the species names in the census data and `CensusVC` which is the column with the vice county numbers in the census data.

 And then use instead the function `DistributionMap` which will produce a distribution map for your data and for the census data.
 This function works in the exact same way as `DistributionMapNoCensus` (see above).
 **The scientific name used in your data must be the same as that of the census data**.
+If the Census Data map is blank then the species name was not found in the census data.
 *The name can either include authors or not*.

 ```